ctcl-bregis/ctclsite-rust/config/projects/content/svcs/svcs_intro.md

 These are dedicated computer servers used for the hosting of various network services.

 The name "SVCS" is the hostname prefix for presence on the local network.
 For example, a hostname would be "CTCL-SVCS1".
 Unrelated to hostnames, like most CTCL systems, the hardware has codenames that follow the [codename guide](../codenames/).
+The SVCS name was used since late 2020 from when I first started to use rack mountable servers in a home environment.